thewca/worldcubeassociation.org/style-guide.md

 - "All" (collective) instead of "every".
 - "Each" (individual).
 - "Any" (potential, i.e. in case of applicability).
+- "Submit" instead of "hand in" or "turn in".

 ### Notable Differences between the Regulations and Common Use